larascremin/space-invaders/README.md

 ### 🚀 SPACE-INVADERS

 This is a simple version of the classic game.
-Tt was built using HTML5 Canvas and showcases fundamental <br/>
+It was built using HTML5 Canvas and showcases fundamental <br/>
 concepts of game development, including collision detection, object movement, and interactive controls. <br/>

 Click here to play -> https://space-invaders-ls.vercel.app/

 - Press A to move left;
 - Press D to move right;
-- Press Expace to shoot;
+- Press Espace to shoot;

 ##